The Anatomy of a Dev Team

 But what happens when an issue presents itself?
 Take for instance a situation where you get a certain piece of data from your backend, but this data is incorrect and/or misleading.
 It looks just as you’d expect it to, but it does not reflect the real state of your app.
 Depending on if and when your users notice it, this could be the difference between loving and embracing your product, or (the horror!) neglecting it for a competitor.
 So let’s go on a virtual game of ‘Guess Who’ and see who’s who of the dev team.

-The developer who is the leader is often the one who has a holistic view on most things.
+The developer who is The dev team leader is often the one who has a holistic view of most things.
 This is the dev who reads code thoroughly, understands what it does, and avoids getting distracted (a small miracle!) by directed attention fatigue.
-This dev also communicates efficiently with the rest of the team to understand possible problem domains, draws control flow diagrams either mentally or physically, knows where to set logs or breakpoints as a result - and finally uses all of those to solve the issue.
+This dev also communicates efficiently with the rest of the team to understand possible problem domains, draws control flow diagrams either mentally or physically, knows where to set logs or breakpoints as a result – and finally uses all of those to solve the issue.